wncc/TSS-2021/Intro to App Development/Week-1/widgets.md

 ### <b>[Button](https://api.flutter.dev/flutter/material/ElevatedButton-class.html)</b>
 Flutter has two types of buttons: `ElevatedButton` and `TextButton`.
 Both have a similar functionality and only differ in the visual style.
 Follow the short tutorial on creating an `ElevatedButton` [here](https://api.flutter.dev/flutter/material/ElevatedButton-class.html).
+Don't forget to press the "Run" button.

 You can set the `onPressed` property to any function you wish.